ncatlab/nlab-content/pages/4/1/2/4/4214/content.md

 such that $\phi \circ_\tau \psi = id_{g}$ and $\phi \circ_\lambda \psi = id_{f}$, where $\circ_\tau$ and $\circ_\lambda$ denote, respectively, loose and tight composition of 2-cells.

 Given such a companion pair, we say that $f$ and $g$ are **companions** of each other.
-A double category admitting companions to all its tight morphisms is sometimes called a **company**.
+A double category for which every tight morphism admits a companion may be called **companionable**.

 ## Examples